-Career professionals can offer their values, theory and empirical knowledge as a descriptive base from which to devise principles and construct social policy regarding work force development and career guidance.
+In conclusion, career professionals can offer their values, theory, and empirical knowledge as a descriptive base from which to devise principles and construct social policy regarding workforce development and career guidance.
 We envision public policies that fund a comprehensive set of core career services provided in centralized locations such as libraries.
-These policies should reflect normative age-graded, generational and traumatic influences on career concerns across the entire life span, with equal attention to socializing children, preparing adolescents, encouraging adults and retaining aging workers.
-The career services should help individuals develop a strategic expertise in managing their own careers so, on the one hand, they invest their talents wisely, make fitting choices, adapt quickly to changing circumstances and, on the other hand, contribute to their organizations and co-operate with their communities.
+These policies should reflect normative age-graded, generational, and traumatic influences on career concerns across the entire life-span, with equal attention to socializing children, preparing adolescents, encouraging adults, and retaining aging workers.
+The career services should help individuals develop a strategic expertise in managing their own careers so that, on the one hand, they invest their talents wisely, make fitting choices, adapt quickly to changing circumstances and, on the other hand, contribute to their organizations and cooperate with their communities.

-In addition to advocating for sound work force development and career guidance policies, career development specialists must:

-- innovate their theories;

-- use more technology in service provision;

-- link counselling to training and adjustment as well as career choice;

-- effectively co-ordinate core services;

-- become accountable for outcomes;

-- attend to aging workers;

-- increase our credibility in industry settings;

-- market career services; and

-- attract sponsors (Herr, 1991; Hoyt and Lester, 1995; Pryor, 1991; Watts, 1996).

-In short, it is time for career development specialists to become more proactive in revitalizing our values, theory and research, and become policy actors who help to develop and guide our national work forces.
+In addition to advocating for sound workforce development and career guidance policies, career development specialists must innovate their theories, use more technology in service provision, link counseling to training and adjustment as well as career choice, effectively coordinate core services, become accountable for outcomes, attend to aging workers, increase our credibility in industry settings, and market career services by informing those who do not know about them and attracting sponsors (Herr, 1991; Hoyt & Lester, 1995; Pryor, 1991; Watts, 1996).
+In short, it is time for career development specialists to become more proactive in revitalizing our values, theory, and research as well as become policy actors who help to develop and guide our national workforces.